New MacOS

 macOS for software developers

-If you are developing software on the Mac, you should update to the latest macOS version and then install:
+If you are developing software on the Mac, you should upgrade to the latest macOS version and then install:

 - Xcode Command Line Tools for missing command line tools